US$ 360Get OfferEnquire

 Autumn: Autumn starts from mid-September to late November.
 The temperature is not too hot and not too cold.
 It is very pleasant weather.
 Autumn is one of the best seasons for the Poon Hill trek.

 Spring: Spring starts from mid-March to May.
 Spring is the second most popular season for the Poon Hill trek.
 It is the season of flowers.
 Along the trail, the rhododendron blooms around the hills.
-The weather is less misty and the temperature is warm.
+The weather is less misty, and the temperature is warm.

 Summer: Summer starts from June to mid-September.
 Summer is quite hot in the lower elevation.
-And often rain in the night and evening, although trekking is possible for Poon Hill.
+And often it rains in the night and evening, although trekking is possible for Poon Hill.
 After the rain, the sky gets clear, and the green forest views look much better.
 We need to be well prepared for the leeches and rain during this time.

 Poon Hill Trek: Wildlife, Birds, and Botanical Wonders